GMaissa/RedmineUserProviderBundle/README.md

 ## Implementing your own User Factory

-If you want to use a custom User Factory, implement the `GMaissa\RedmineUserProviderBundle\Factory\UserFactoryInterface` interface, register your service and alias it as `redmine_user_provider.factory.user`.
+If you want to use a custom User Factory, implement the `GMaissa\RedmineUserProviderBundle\Factory\UserFactoryInterface` interface, register your service and alias it as `gm_redmine_user_provider.factory.user`.

 ```yaml
 services: